JimmyWhou/home/la-physique/index.md

 [1](../assets/notes/01.pdf), [2](../assets/notes/02.pdf), [3](../assets/notes/03.pdf), [4](../assets/notes/04.pdf), [5](../assets/notes/05.pdf), [6](../assets/notes/06.pdf), [7](../assets/notes/07.pdf), [8](../assets/notes/08.pdf), [9](../assets/notes/09.pdf), [10](../assets/notes/10.pdf), [Deriving the Lagrange equation from the Principle of the Least Action](../assets/notes/Deriving the Lagrange equation from the Principle of the Least Action.pdf), and [Obtaining the Upper Mass Limit of Neutron Stars](../assets/notes/Obtaining the Upper Mass Limit of Neutron Stars.pdf).

 ___

-**Caveat**  I’m too lazy to revise these old notes, so please use them with caution.
-Feel free to read the documents available, but don’t forward or distribute them.
-Thanks!